 The Minister for Energy, Environment and Climate Change, Lily D’Ambrosio, appointed an Independent Expert Panel (Panel) comprising the Hon Greg Combet AM (Chair), Dr Penny Whetton and Dr Lorraine Stephenson to provide advice on the first two sets of interim targets for 2025 and 2030.
-Further details of the Panel, including their terms of reference, can be found at https://www.climatechange.vic.gov.au/reducing-emis…
+Further details of the Panel, including their advice to government, can be found at https://www.climatechange.vic.gov.au/reducing-emis…

 The Panel's report was tabled in Parliament on 6 June 2019.

 The Minister and the Premier must set interim targets for 2025 and 2030 by 31 March 2020 and the decision must be tabled in Parliament within 10 sitting days.
 The Panel’s report will inform this decision.
 More information, including updates on future community engagement, is available here https://www.climatechange.vic.gov.au/reducing-emis...